April Fool's Day through the centuries

 The Roscommon and Leitrim Gazette of the 1830s convinced its readers that its origins were more ancient.
 It insisted that the practice of April Fool could be traced to the Bible, specifically the Book of Joel, Chapter 4, Verses 3 & 4.

 April Fool's Day was a great favourite of Jonathan Swift.
-In 1713 the author of Gulliver's Travels tried to convince his friends that a recently hanged man had been spotted in a Dublin tavern.
-Nobody fell for it or thought it was remotely funny, which goes to illustrate how literary geniuses can often be poor practical jokers.
+In 1713 the author of Gulliver's Travels tried to convince his friends that a recently-hanged man had been spotted in a Dublin tavern.
+Nobody fell for it or thought it was remotely funny, which goes to illustrate how literary geniuses can often be useless practical jokers.

 Money has often been behind early April Fool pranks. in 1865 an anonymous joker sold tickets to the public inviting them to view the annual walking of white lions at the Tower of London, causing scenes of chaos outside the popular London attraction.

 Gullible London animal lovers were the target of a similar prank in 1866.
-A near riot outside London Zoo occurred when 300 people turned up at the same time bearing green tickets sold for a penny.
+A near riot outside London Zoo occurred when 300 people turned up at the same time carrying green tickets that had been sold to them for a penny.
 The tickets allowed them to see the procession of all the animals at 3 o’clock.
-It was signed by the suspicious-sounding J.C.
+They were signed by the suspicious-sounding J.C.
 Wildboar, Secretary.

-Soon afterwards a seventy year-old London bookseller called Sarah Marks was brought to court on fraud charges, where she stubbornly insisted the culprits had been her sons.
+Soon afterwards seventy year-old London bookseller Sarah Marks was brought to court on fraud charges, where she stubbornly insisted the culprits of the fraud had been her sons.